Mission and History

 Igniting the family-grown food revolution by empowering local gardens and networks of neighborhood gardeners.
 Deepening the knowledge and love of nature to preserve our planet and nurture a lifelong commitment to reverence for life.

-Greentown Grows is a program of Greentown Waukegan, Inc., a 501(c)(3) nonprofit
+Greentown Grows Inc. is a 501(c)(3) nonprofit and Illinois charitable corporation.

 In 1995, a small group of Waukeganites formed the Taskforce On Waukegan Neighborhoods (TOWN), a grassroots citizens’ organization that evolved into a 501(c)(3) corporation.
 Its mission was to stem urban decay by protecting neighborhoods and connecting neighbors.
 TOWN provided legal assistance to Waukegan residents, empowering them to clean up blighted properties and to close drug houses.
 The organization also helped to maintain parks and parkways, held community meetings on urban issues, podcasted shows and interviews of local interest, published investigative reports and other pertinent information on its website (www.waukegan.org).
 In 1999, TOWN received a Point of Light Service Award from President Clinton, recognizing its “exemplary achievements.”